pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 The httpScheduler.go provides an example implementation of the scheduler interface.

-This template provides the following abstractions via Go interfaces:
+This blueprint provides the following abstractions via Go interfaces:

 --